SeanPackham/seanpackham.github.io/marketing.md

 Excecutive marketing leader with extensive experience growing remote teams and definining and executing the overall marketing vision and strategy for world leading startups.

+## Kythera

+Leading the production and marketing teams.

 ## Purism

 Established and lead the new marketing team to launch products, strengthen product messaging and reach new audiences.